ChloeL-E/msp3-trailfinders/TESTING.md

     -   #### Returning User
-        * As a returning user, I want to be able to easily log into the site to view my profile.
+        * As a returning user, I want to be able to return to the site and login.
+            1. The user can easily locate the login page from the Go Walking(landing page) or via the login button

+        * As a returning user, I want to be abe to keep up-to-date with other users' hike posts so that i can stay involved within the community.
             1.

-        * As a returning user, I want to be abe to keep up-to-date on other users' hikes and comments so that i can stay involved within the community.
-            1.

         * As a returning user, I want to be able to continue to add, edit or delete my hikes.
-            1.
+            1. A logged in user can add hikes, as well as edit and delete their own posts.
+An edit and delete button show on the users' own posts.

         * As a returning user, I want to find that any new added information follows the design and flow of the website and is easy to access.
-            1.
+            1. New posts get added to to same two pages within the site so new data added to the site will be easy to find
+            2. The site design is uniform throughout the site to improve user experience

     -   #### Site Administrator